facebookresearch/CParser/README.md

 ```sh
     lcpp [options] inputfile.c [-o outputfile.c]
 ```
-Preprocesses file `inputfile.c` and writes the preprocessed code into file `outputfile.c` or to the standard output.
+Preprocess file `inputfile.c` and write the preprocessed code into file `outputfile.c` or to the standard output.

 ### Options